 - I made the photographs just like I draw… … I wanted the photographs (he made already around 1950 in Paris, fh) to be enlightening to my art…

 * Ellsworth Kelly, source of his artist quotes on life, art life, theory and painting: ‘Kelly in conversation, summers 1985 and 1986’, “Ellsworth Kelly: Works on Paper”, ed.
 Diane Upright, Harry N. Inc., Publishers, New York, in association with the Fort Worth Art Museum, New York, 1987, p.
-21 (famous abstract American painter of Hard Edge and Shaped Forms, created paintings, prints and drawings; art links for Kelly and more biography facts at the bottom)
+21.

 - I’m interested in the mass and color, the black and the white, the edges happen because the forms get as quiet as they can be. (early 1960s)

 * Ellsworth Kelly, source of his artist quotes on life, art life, theory and painting: “Ellsworth Kelly, a Retrospective”, ed.
 Diane Waldman, Guggenheim Museum, New York 1997, p.
-11 (famous abstract American painter of Hard Edge and Shaped Forms, created paintings, prints and drawings; art links for Kelly and more biography facts at the bottom)
+11.

 - This book (full of linoleum prints, fh) will be an alphabet of pictorial elements without text, which shall aim at establishing a larger scale of painting, a closer contact between the artist and the wall, and a new spirit of art accompanying architecture (in his proposal in 1951 of his not published book: Line Form and Color, fh)

 * Ellsworth Kelly, source of his artist quotes on life, art life, theory and painting: “Ellsworth Kelly, a Retrospective”, ed.
 Diane Waldman, Guggenheim Museum, New York 1997, p.
-22 (famous abstract American painter of Hard Edge and Shaped Forms, created paintings, prints and drawings; art links for Kelly and more biography facts at the bottom)
+22.

-Ellsworth Kelly, short biography notes on his abstract art and life; American artist, famous for his colored shaped forms
+Ellsworth Kelly, short biography notes on abstract art and life of the American artist

 During World War II, Kelly served in a deception unit known as The Ghost Army; he had a lot of exposure to military camouflage during the time he served.
 His exposure to the visual art of camouflage can be seen as part of his basic training.
 Kelly served until the end of the European phase of the war.
 Upon his discharge at the end of World War II, Kelly studied from 1946 to 1947 at the School of the Museum of Fine Arts, Boston, and at the École nationale supérieure des Beaux-Arts in Paris; there he immersed himself in the rich artistic resources of France.
 It was in Paris that Kelly established his aesthetic attitude, partly influenced by his many visits to Hans Arp and his wife Sophie Arp Tauber.
 Kelly decided to return to America in 1954 after being abroad for six years.

-Ellsworth Kelly; art links for more information and biography facts on the artist’s life and painting art
+Ellsworth Kelly; art links for more information and biography facts of life and painting

 * about the American Hard Edge artist Ellsworth Kelly, on Wikipedia